Get Specialist Advice Now!

 It is important to note that bonus is paid only to policyholders of a participating life insurance policy.
 This applies to traditional plans such as endowment or money back plans.
 However, even such policies may sometimes forego the bonus to offer guaranteed addition to the insured, disclosed clearly upon purchase.
 Read the policy documents carefully when buying a life insurance plan and confirm the benefits offered by the insurer including the bonus, if any.

-iSelect Star term plan from Canara HSBC Oriental Bank of Commerce Life Insurance is one of the best life insurance policies in India which offers you the flexibility to choose coverage for your lifetime or a limited period along with the choice of death benefits and premium payment options.
+iSelect Smart360 Term Plan from Canara HSBC Life Insurance is one of the best life insurance policies in India which offers you the flexibility to choose coverage for your lifetime or a limited period along with the choice of death benefits and premium payment options.

 You can also enhance your cover by opting for inbuilt coverage for accidental death, permanent disability and child support among others.
 So make the right choice in tune with your needs and provide your family the security of a better future by choosing the right insurance policy.